CraneWing/raise-the-bar/README.md

 # Raise the Bar

 Raise the Bar is the second of Free Code Camp's full-stack challenges.
 This is a nightlife coordination app that enables users to plan their nighttime outings.
+They can search for local bars served via the Yelp API.
+They can login and add themselves to individual bars to let friends know they are going out.
+When logged in, their searches also are saved.

 These are the "user stories" this app must fulfill: